dapr/docs/daprdocs/content/en/reference/components-reference/supported-configuration-stores/azure-appconfig-configuration-store.md

    In a production-grade application, follow [the secret management]({{< ref component-secrets.md >}}) instructions to securely manage your secrets.
    {{% /alert %}}

-## Azure App Configuration Request Metadata
+## Azure App Configuration request metadata

 The Azure App Configuration store supports the following optional metadata property: